 At birth, a female has about 2 million immature eggs called oocytes inside her ovaries.
 However, only about 400 of these eggs would be released (ovulated) during her reproductive lifetime.

-A fresh monthly cycle sets of a chain of events that prepares the mothers’ body for an imminent pregnancy.
-The cycle is regulated by hormones which are important in maturation and release of the eggs.
+A fresh monthly cycle sets off a chain of events that prepares the mothers’ body for an imminent pregnancy.
+The cycle is regulated by hormones which are important in the maturation and release of the eggs.

 During ovulation, the inner walls of the womb (uterus) thickens as it prepares for a fertilized egg.
 If the egg is not fertilized, the uterine lining is shed about two weeks later, leading to menstrual flow.